linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 Kernel and user are two terms that are often used in operating systems.
-Their definition is pretty straight forward: The kernel is the part of the operating system that runs with higher privileges while user (space) usually means by applications running with low privileges.
+Their definition is pretty straightforward: The kernel is the part of the operating system that runs with higher privileges while user (space) usually means applications running with low privileges.

 However these terms are heavily overloaded and might have very